dyenicho/python-mini-projects/README.md

 # simple-notebook-with-autentificator
 just improving my programming skills here.
 This is my first little project on python by the way

-for now, autentificator is ready, but needs some fixes
+for now, autentificator is ready, but needs some fixes (but notebook is still not ready)